 (a) The Greater Himalayas or Himadri (Inner Himalayas)

 (b) Himachal or Lesser Himalayas (Middle Himalayas)

 (iii) Which plateau lies between the Aravali and the Vindhyan ranges?

-Ans.
-Malwa plateau lies between the Aravali and the Vindhyan range.
+Ans: The Malwa plateau lies between the Aravali and the Vindhyan ranges.

 (iv) Name the island group of India having coral origin.

 Ans: Lakshadweep islands are the island group having coral origin.